CottageLabs/uniboard/README.md

 https://github.com/richard-jones/esprit

+It also contains submodules, so when you check this code out you will also need to run:

+    git submodule init
+    git submidule update

 It also relies on the Google Map API, so in order to view the maps you will need a Google API key:

 https://developers.google.com/maps/documentation/javascript/tutorial#api_key